TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ./gradlew precheckin -Pstore  -  cleanAll, buildAll, scalaStyle, build docs,
                            run full snappydata testsuite including quickstart
-                           and also full SnappyData store testsuite
+                           and also full SnappyData store testsuite ./gradlew buildDtests   -  To build the Distributed tests
 ```

 The default build directory is _build-artifacts/scala-2.11_ for projects.
 An exception is *store* project, where the default build directory is *_build-artifacts/<os>_*; where; *os* is *linux* on Linux systems, *osx* on Mac, *windows* on Windows.